Skip to content

 After finishing your input, press Enter to send the complete message.

-Press Ctrl-V to paste text or images from the clipboard.
+Press Ctrl-V to paste text, images, or video files from the clipboard.

-If the clipboard contains an image, Kimi CLI will automatically add the image as an attachment to the message.
+If the clipboard contains an image, Kimi Code CLI caches the image to disk and displays it as an [image:…] placeholder in the input box.
 After sending the message, the AI can see and analyze the image.
+If the clipboard contains a video file, its file path is inserted as text into the input box.

 TIP